 Contemporary Verse 2 accepts submissions from Sept.
 1 through May 31.

 Contemporary Verse 2 no longer accepts email submissions.

 Contemporary Verse 2 no longer accepts mail submissions.

 If you have trouble using the new submission process, please contact firstname.lastname@example.org.

-- Participating writers must be under the age of 35 at the time of the contest deadline.
-All entrants must be willing to provide proof of age if requested.
+- Participating poets can be any age, but must not have published a full-length book of poetry.
+All entrants must be willing to provide proof of their publication history if requested.